AviatrixSystems/Docs/HowTos/field_notices.rst

 * For 6.4 release, refer to `these instructions <https://docs.aviatrix.com/HowTos/inline_upgrade.html#how-to-upgrade-software>`_
 * For 6.5 release, start `here <https://docs.aviatrix.com/HowTos/selective_upgrade.html#performing-a-platform-software-upgrade-dry-run>`_

-Please subscribe to the Security Alerts mailing lists at securityalerts@aviatrix.com to get notified earlier on any future vulnerabilities.
-To subscribe, send an email to securityalerts@aviatrix.com with "Subscribe" in subject line.

 If you run into any issues during upgrade, you can reach out to Aviatrix Support by opening a ticket at Support Portal at https://support.aviatrix.com